 - While conducting A/B tests of pages presenting the same information in different ways

-- While a page is being reviewed by clients or higher-ups and you don’t want it to be included in site ranking just yet
+- While clients or higher-ups are reviewing a page and you don’t want it to be included in site ranking just yet

 Meta Refresh May Be Spam!